About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 20:1-26 The Book of 2 Samuel [in Smaller Chunks]

-There [was] a [wicked] man named Sheba, [Bichri’s] son, a Benjamite.
+There [was] a [wicked] man [named] Sheba, [Bichri’s] son, a Benjamite.
 He blew a trumpet & said, We have no part in David, neither do we have an inheritance in the son of Jesse.
 Every man to his tents, O Israel.

-So, every man of Israel [stopped following king] David & [instead] followed Sheba, [Bichri’s] son, but the men of Judah from [the] Jordan to Jerusalem [stuck with] their king.
+So, every man of Israel [stopped following king] David & followed Sheba, [Bichri’s] son, but the men of Judah from [the] Jordan to Jerusalem [stuck with] their king.

 Joab’s men, the Cherethites, Pelethites & all the mighty men of Jerusalem went to pursue after Sheba.
-When they were at the [large] rock in Gibeon, Amasa went [in front of] them.
+When they were at the [large rock] in Gibeon, Amasa went [in front of] them.

 Why [would] you swallow up the inheritance of the Lord?
-Joab answered, Far be it from me that I should swallow up or destroy & [it isn’t] so.
-But Sheba, [Bichri’s] son of Mount Ephraim, has lifted up his hand against king [David].
+Joab answered, Far be it from me, that I should swallow up or destroy & [it isn’t] so.
+But Sheba, [Bichri’s] son, of Mount Ephraim, has lifted up his hand against king [David.]

 Deliver only [Sheba] & I will [leave] from the city.
 The woman said, [Look, Sheba’s] head will be thrown over the wall to you.
-In her wisdom, the woman went to all the people & they cut off [Sheba’s] head & [threw] it to Joab.
+In her wisdom, the woman went to all the people & they cut off [Sheba’s] head & [threw] it out to Joab.

 [Joab] blew a trumpet & they [withdrew] from the city & every man [went] to his tent.
 Joab returned to Jerusalem to the king.
 Now, Joab was over all the [army] of Israel & Benaiah, [Jehoiada’s] son, was over the Cherethites & Pelethites.